What to expect at your first Practical Philosophy Club

 GENERAL MEETING AGENDA

 Each Practical Philosophy meet-up follows the same general timeline.
-We’ll offer the itinerary based on a meet-up that starts at 19:00, but some may start at 18:00 or 18:30.
+We’ll offer the itinerary based on a meet-up that starts at 19:00, but some may start at 18:00, 18:30, 14:00, whenever.
+Adjust the itinerary to match your start time.

 - 19:00-19:15 – Attendees arrive, we get to know each other and chat.

-- 19:15-19:25 – Organizer gives the meeting introduction, covers the guidelines, weekly topic and splits everyone into groups.
+- 19:15-19:25 – Organizer gives the meeting introduction, covers the rules and weekly topic and splits everyone into groups.
 If it’s a small group, we stay together, but when it gets too big we split up.
 We try to keep group sizes between 6-7 people to maintain a conversational tone.

-- 19:25-20:45 – Break into small groups – each person introduces themselves and their general thoughts on the topic, and we have an open discussion afterwards.
-You can review the ‘jump-off’ questions shared in the Whatsapp groups as needed, but it is not required to go through them.
+- 19:25-20:45 – Break into small groups – each person introduces themselves and may offer general thoughts on the topic, then we have an open discussion afterwards.
+You can review the ‘jump-off’ questions that are shared in the Whatsapp groups when the topic is announced as needed, but it is not required to go through them.

 DISCUSSION GUIDELINES